gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 #Data Model Design
 The motivations behind this data model design are the following:

-  * demand for a simpler, flexible contract by heterogeneous end-points
+  * demand for a simpler, more flexible contract for heterogeneous end-points
   * benefit of standardized contextual content to mitigate ambiguity and increase interoperability
   * demand for a flatter data model that is easier and lighter to process and more flexible and adaptable to use-cases
   * benefit of isolating generally stale data from fresh data